Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/object-spawning.md

 See: [Object Visibility](object-visibility.md) for more information on this.

 :::warning
 If you have `GameObject` children, with `NetworkBehaviour` components attached, of a parent `GameObject`, with a `NetworkObject` component attached, you can't disable the `GameObject` children before spawning or despawning.
-Doing so, in v1.0.0, can cause unexpected results and it is recommended to make sure all children are enabled in the hierarchy before spawning or despawning.
+Doing so, in v1.0.0, can cause unexpected results and it's recommended to make sure all children are enabled in the hierarchy before spawning or despawning.
 :::

 ## Dynamically Spawned Network Prefabs